ezsystems/commerce-documentation/docs/guide/templating/template_resolver.md

 - list of designs (folders with templates)
 - default template

-## How to configure and use template resolver

-### Example 1: how to override templates
+## Overriding templates

-Let's say you have a project with a bundle src/Client/Bundle/WebsiteBundle, a site access `website_de_de` and you want to override  eZ Commerce bundle templates.
+In this example you have a project with a bundle `src/Client/Bundle/WebsiteBundle`, a SiteAccess `website_de_de` and you want to override eZ Commerce bundle templates.

-#### Step 1.
-Change your `config_{env}.yml` or `parameters.yml`
+### Step 1.
+Change `config_{env}.yml` or `parameters.yml`

-Template resolver is deactivated in the default configuration and has to be activated.
+The template resolver is disabled in the default configuration and has to be enabled:

 ``` yaml
 parameters: